What is the skin barrier and why is it important?

 Your skin barrier is your body’s frontline defense against everything the world throws at you.
 Keeping it healthy is much more than a cosmetic concern.

-1. Simplify your routine, regularly cleanse and moisturise
+1. Simplify your skincare routine, regularly cleanse and moisturise

 If you’re performing a complicated daily skin care routine involving a basket of products, you may be inadvertently weakening your skin barrier.
 While 8-12-step routines are popular, they may not work any better than one or two steps, and often end up harming your skin with all the extra steps.
 Applying multiple products increases your risk of skin irritation, and we don't know whether the active ingredients in all the products are even compatible.